hosackm/Interview/README.md

 In order to separate UI from Audio without the use of locks, I used the boost atomic library.
 Openframeworks is unable to be built with std-c++ 11 which includes atomic, so I had to use a third party library.

+For testing the Google Test Framework is used.

 # ToDo
 The peak meter updates very quickly.
 I'll use an averaging filter to slow down the input to the peak meter so it is more human friendly.